section-engineering-education/engineering-education/articles/atom-vs-visual-studio-code-functionality-and-features-comparison/index.md

 VS Code is an open-source code editor developed by Microsoft in April 2015.
 There is no payment required to use VS Code Editor.

-It uses Electron as its base.
-VS Code enables cross-platform, it runs on Windows, Mac OS, and Linux.
+Since VS Code uses Electron, it is cross-platform.
+It runs on Windows, Mac OS, and Linux.
 Electron is built using Node.js, and it has built-in support for JavaScript and TypeScript.
-VS Code is built using web technology: HTML, CSS, and JavaScript.
+VS Code is also built using web technology: HTML, CSS, and JavaScript.

 Visual Studio Code supports other languages such as Java, Python, PHP, C#, and C++.
 It comprises thousands of extensions that enable debuggers, more languages, commands, themes, etc.